On Calculating Square Roots in GF(p): 1. Introduction

 The two most well-known algorithms for calculating square roots in $GF(p)$ are the Cipolla-Lehmer and the Tonelli-Shanks algorithms, both of which are described in [9].
 Some variations of the Tonelli-Shanks algorithm are described in [6].
 The Cipolla-Lehmer algorithm is asymptotically the fastest and runs in $O(M(p)$ $log$ $p)$ time where $M(p)$ is the amount of time it takes to calculate one multiplication modulo $p$.
 The Tonelli-Shanks is slower and runs in $O(M(p)~v~log~p)$ time where $v$ is the greatest integer such that $2^v$ divides $p-1$.
 However, if $v$ is small, the Tonelli-Shanks algorithm is generally faster since it is based on exponentiation in $GF(p)$ whereas the Cipolla-Lehmer exponentiates in $GF(p^2)$ which is less efficient.

 Most of the other algorithms for calculating square roots in $GF(p)$ are in some way based on one of these two algorithms.
 A few algorithms, however are not in any way related to either of these two algorithms.
 Two examples are the algorithms of Schoof [10] or of Sze [11], both of which use elliptic curves in different ways to calculate square roots in $GF(p)$.
-Another example is the algorithm of Bach and Huber [1] which uses quadratic sums in $GF(p)$ in order to calculate square roots in certain cases.
+Another example is the algorithm mentioned in [1] which uses quadratic sums in $GF(p)$ in order to calculate square roots in certain cases.

 A new algorithm presented in this paper uses exponentiation in $GF(p^3)$ in order to calculate square roots in $GF(p)$.
 While this algorithm is significantly different from previously known methods, it is more closely related to the Cipolla-Lehmer than it is to the Tonelli-Shanks method.
 Part of this algorithm depends on calculating cube roots.
 A standard method for calculating cube roots based on Tonelli-Shanks results in an $O(M(p)(t+1)~log~p)$ algorithm where $t$ is the greatest integer such that $3^t$ divides $p-1$.
 However more efficient methods for calculating cube roots exist, for example see [2] or [9].
 This means that this $GF(p^3)$ square root algorithm can actually be implemented to run in $O(M(p)~log~p)$ time.
 This square root algorithm for the case $p \equiv 5$ $(mod$ $6)$ is presented in Section 4 as Algorithm 2.